UrbanAnalyst/docs/src/data.md

 are nevertheless thousands of cities which do provide GTFS feeds, as can be seen for example in the GTFS feed aggregation platform [transit.land](https://transit.land).

+For USA cities, data for the additional two variables of housing value and rental price per room are obtained from US Government census data.